mustafa-bhm/V.I.P.-CLUB/README.md

 ### Functionality :

-- Members can :
+Members can :

-* View all posts,
+- View all posts,
-* Create , edit and delete their own post,
+- Create , edit and delete their own post,
-* See the Author and the Date of others posts
+- See the Author and the Date of others posts

-- Non member can:
+Non members can:

-* Only see anonymos posts
+- Only see anonymos posts

-- Admin can:
+Admin can:

-* See all posts details (author , date...)
+- See all posts details (author , date...)
-* Create , edit and delete their own post,
+- Create , edit and delete their own post,
-* Create , edit and delete all posts,
+- Create , edit and delete all posts,

 ### Tech stack

-Node.js and Express to build the backend server
+- Node.js and Express to build the backend server
-EJS for the Template engine
+- EJS for the Template engine
-MangoDb for the database
+- MangoDb for the database
-Mongoose as modeling tool for MongoDB
+- Mongoose as modeling tool for MongoDB

 ### Homepage non-members